cognitedata/gearbox.js/src/components/AssetScanner/stories/full.md

 #### Description:

-Uses for recognising assets name strings from captured image.
+The component can be used for recognizing the name of an asset in a captured image (from a webcam)

 #### Usage requirements:

-By default, component uses Google Vision API (to recognize text on picture).
-User has to provide valid API key for Google Vision via **ocrKey** prop to use embedded OCR functional.
+By default, component uses Google Vision API (to recognize text on the picture).
+User has to provide a valid API key for Google Vision via **ocrKey** prop to use embedded OCR functional.
-Please, follow this guide to generate an api-key:
+Please, follow this guide to generate an API key:

 **Google Vision API**

 > Before you can use the Cloud Vision API, you must enable it for your project and generate your API key, see here how – [Enable the Vision API](https://cloud.google.com/vision/docs/before-you-begin).

-> Don't forget for setting up API key restrictions – [Using API Keys](https://cloud.google.com/docs/authentication/api-keys).
+> Don't forget to set API key restrictions – [Using API Keys](https://cloud.google.com/docs/authentication/api-keys).

-You might provide your custom `extractOcrStrings` function to retrieve string array from OCR recognition response structure.
+You might provide your custom `extractOcrStrings` function to retrieve an array of strings from OCR recognition response structure.

 You also can use your own implementation of OCR call if you use your own OCR service.
-Just provide `ocrRequest` function to get recognised from image strings with your own realisation of OCR request.
+Just provide `ocrRequest` function to retrieve strings recognized from an image with your own implementation of OCR request.

 #### Usage: